 Building friendships between the generations

-Would you like a volunteer visitor to meet with you?
+Would you like an aged care volunteer visitor to meet with you?

-If you’re feeling isolated or lonely and are looking for social connection, find a new companion through Wesley Volunteer Visitors!
+If you’re feeling isolated or lonely and are looking for social connection, find a new companion through Wesley Aged Care Volunteer Visitors!

-Wesley Volunteer Visitors is a free service that connects volunteers with older people.
+Wesley Aged Care Volunteer Visitors is a free service that connects volunteers with older people.

 You’ll be matched with someone who shares common interests and will visit you on a weekly or fortnightly basis.
 You’ll both benefit from strengthened wellbeing through quality, flexible and dynamic companionship that: